Taking Care of Brussel Sprouts

 You can pick the sprouts when they have attained a diameter of 2 inches.
 Use a knife to chop the sprouts off the stalk.
 Remember that the sprouts close to the bottom reach maturity first.
 Those at the top mature longer.

 The sprouts are resilient and can survive in a variety of temperatures, even very cold weather.
 If you are transplanting the seedlings, do it when they reach a height of three inches.
-This has to be done at least 90 days prior to the first expected winter frost.
+This has to be done at least 90 days before the first expected winter frost.

 It is possible to cultivate the plants around springtime.
 However, they may become bitter.
 It is much better to pick them in the fall.
 The plants must be spaced so air can circulate freely.
 Spacing is also required for the roots to grow.
 If planted too close, these will get entangled and affect their growth.